 Anterior shoulder dislocation is by far the commonest type of dislocation and usually results from forced abduction, external rotation and extension 1.

-Broadly speaking, anterior shoulder dislocations a bimodal age distribution.
-The first, and by far the largest group are young a...
+Broadly speaking, anterior shoulder dislocations occur in a bimodal age distribution.
+The first, and by far the more prevalent a...

 Anterior subluxation of cervical spine (also known as hyperflexion sprain) is a ligamentous injury to the cervical spine.